ma7moudShaaban/Penetration-Testing/Web/Broken Access Control/README.md

 |DELETE|	Deletes the resource at the specified location|
 |OPTIONS|	Shows different options accepted by a web server, like accepted HTTP verbs|
 |PATCH|	Apply partial modifications to the resource at the specified location|

+## Session Fixation

+1. Acquire a legitimate session token.

+2. Lock or "fix" that session token to a user’s session.
+This can occur under the following conditions:

+    - The session token given to the user before logging in does not change after they log in.
+    - The application accepts session tokens (like cookies or tokens in URLs or form data) from client-supplied sources such as query parameters or POST data, and continues to use them throughout the session.

 ### Testing:
 - [ ]  Parameter Pollution